hyperledger/fabric-chaincode-java/README.md

 > **Note:** in the future these should be replaced with a separate suite of [Cucumber](https://cucumber.io) tests which run against all chaincode implementations.

-### fabric-chaincode-example-gradle
+### examples

+The following technical examples are in this repository.
+Please see the tutorials in the [documentation](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html)

+- **fabric-contract-example-gradle**  -  Contains an example Java contract built using gradle
+- **fabric-contract-example-maven**  -  Contains an example Java contract built using maven
+- **fabric-contract-example-gradle-kotlin**  -  Contains an example Kotlin contract build using gradle (Kotlin gradle files)
-Contains an example java chaincode gradle project that includes sample chaincode and basic gradle build instructions.
+- **fabric-chaincode-example-sacc**  -  Contains an example java chaincode gradle project that includes sample chaincode and basic gradle build instructions.
+- **fabric-chaincode-example-sbe**  -  Contains an example java chaincode gradle project that includes state based endorsement

 ## Building and testing